RunKingProgram/HiRRM/README.md

 ...

 #### inputorders
-Order of polynomial you need to fit.
+An object class of numeric: the order of polynomial you need to fit.
 #### plinkfilename
-An object class of character: the filename before the suffix of plink BED files.
-The three plink file must have a same filename, for example, “plinkfilename.bed”, “plinkfilename.bim” and “plinkfilename.bam”.
+An object class of character: the filename of PLINK BED files.
+The three PLINK files must have a same filename, for example: “plinkfilename.bed”, “plinkfilename.bim” and “plinkfilename.bam”.

 ## 3.Example
 ```